radian-software/apheleia/README.md

       `black` on the result of `isort` and then use the final output to format the current buffer.

-      **Warn**: At the moment there's no smart or configurable error handling in place.
+      **Warning**: At the moment there's no smart or configurable error handling in place.
 This means if one of the configured formatters fail (for example if `isort` isn't installed) then apheleia just doesn't format the buffer at all, even if `black` is installed.

+      **Warning:** If a formatter uses `file` (rather than `filepath` or `input` or none of these keywords), it can't be chained after another formatter, because `file` implies that the formatter must read from the *original* file, not an intermediate temporary file.
+For this reason it's suggested to avoid the use of `file` in general.
 * `apheleia-formatter`: Optional buffer-local variable specifying the formatter to use in this buffer.
 Overrides `apheleia-mode-alist`.